Case Studies of Effective Employer and Employee Communication

 Good Employer and Employee Communication: The Gold Standard

-Let’s talk about what makes communication between employers and employees really work.
+Let’s first talk about what makes communication between employers and employees really work.
 It’s not just about sending messages back and forth—it’s about making sure both sides understand each other clearly (no room for second-guessing!) and can act on what they’ve learned.
 So, what does “good communication” in the workplace look like?
 Here are some key ingredients:

 1. Relevance and Timeliness